Understanding Gaussians

 If you can linearly transform it to a Gaussian, it’s a Gaussian

 We showed above that if you linearly transform a Gaussian, the result is another Gaussian.
-Next, it’s useful to show that this also works the other way around.
+Next, it’s useful to show that, under some mild assumptions, this also works the other way around.
 If we are given a distribution $p$ and we can apply a linear transformation to turn it into a Gaussian, then $p$ is also a Gaussian.

 Proof.
 Since $\y$ is Gaussian, there is a transformation $\y = \bc{\B}\s + \oc{\q}$ with $\s \sim N(\zero, \I)$.
 This gives us